Electron Issue 94

 The team have added a helpful resource to the electrical workers toolbox called ‘Learn from others mistakes’ where you can do just that.
 The resource consists of photos and information displaying real life examples of unsafe and non-compliant electrical work.
 These photos have been taken from a variety of sources including past investigations carried out on behalf of the Electrical Workers Registration Board.

-Christmas is coming and so will the demand for caravan electrical repairs and Electrical Warrants of Fitness (EWOFs).
+Christmas is coming and so will the demand for caravan electrical repairs and Warrants of Electrical Fitness (WOEFs).

 Complaints – What happens when a complaint is made?